 Children with high learning support needs:

-- Require consistent adult support and guidance to engage at the same level as their peers (this may be provided by existing staff at the preschool and/or by employing additional staff to support the child).
+- require consistent support and guidance to engage at the same level as their peers.

 4. How to apply

-All applications and variations (including application reviews) are made on a per child basis in the Early Childhood Contract Management System (ECCMS).
+All applications and variations to applications are made on a per child basis in the Early Childhood Contract Management System (ECCMS).

-In addition to submitting applications for new children, preschools are required to make new applications for children previously funded in 2021.
+In addition to submitting applications for new children, preschools are required to make new applications for children funded in 2022.
 Applications should be reviewed and updated to reflect progress made and any changes to the level of systemic adjustments required.

-Where a child attends more than one preschool, each preschool is able to apply for funding.
+Where a child attends more than one preschool, each preschool can apply for funding.